cultofmetatron/elixir-lazermaze/README.md

+> This is from from my blog @[http://cultofmetatron.io](http://cultofmetatron.io/babysteps-with-elixir/)

 Software engineering is a game of tradeoffs.
 Both for building systems that serve our users with reliability and cost that keeps us in buisness.
 I've delved into learning Elixir as a new toolkit for developing software and experiences with more reliablity and less downtime.

 Elixir is a langugae that runs on top of the Erlang VM.
 While still young for a langugae, it has the benefit of leveraging the Erlang platform; a best of breed high performance system developed at Ericson to run cellphone and telecom operations running with minimal downtime.